F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 ### Standalone CIS

-In a Standalone deployment of CIS, CIS is only deployed in one cluster, then create a route resource with a Multi-Cluster annotation to expose the apps in different OpenShift clusters.
+In a Standalone deployment of CIS, CIS is only deployed in one cluster, then create a route resource with a Multi-Cluster annotation or CRD resource with extendedServiceReferences to expose the apps in different OpenShift/K8s clusters.

 ![architecture](images/standaloneMultiCluster.png)